ahmed-cmyk/InnovateSolutions/README.md

 - Added input validation to Edit Profile pages
 - Fixed the issue where View Alumni Candidates in job details would show an empty list

+## 07/14/20 -06:41PM
+- Changed the name of the "Apply" button to "Search" in filters
+- Wrote AED besides MIN, MAX salary in Post a Job
+- Updated Sitemap
+- Added Student ID as optional field in Alumni Registration
+- Redesigned HelpDesk page